 No office workers on site.
 Two warehouse shifts on busiest days.
-Separate entry and exits created.
+Separate entry and exits created for start and end of shifts.
 Floor markings at entrances provided to help with distancing.
 There is a 30 min gap between shifts to allow for clean entry, exit.